Generic Name: umeclidinium and vilanterol (ue ME kli DIN ee um and vye LAN ter ol)

 The usual dose of this medicine is 1 inhalation per day.
 Use the medicine at the same time each day, and not more than once in a 24-hour period.

-Umeclidinium and vilanterol will not work fast enough to treat a bronchospasm attack.
+Umeclidinium and vilanterol is not a rescue medicine.
+It will not work fast enough to treat a bronchospasm attack.
 Use only a fast-acting inhalation medicine for an attack.
 Tell your doctor if any of your medicines seem to stop working as well in controlling your COPD.

 Umeclidinium and vilanterol is a powder that comes with a special inhaler device preloaded with blister packs containing measured doses of the medicine.
 The device opens and loads a blister of umeclidinium and vilanterol each time you use the inhaler.
 Follow the patient instructions provided with the inhaler device.